-Announcement of the Winners: The winning essays will be announced and published in the April 2017 issue of Proceedings.
-All prize winners receive one-year memberships in the U.S. Naval Institute.
+Announcement of the Winners: The winning essays will be announced and published in the May 2019 issue of Proceedings.
+Note: Some entrants will be awarded a one-year membership in the U.S. Naval Institute.

 About Naval Institute Essay Contests